 The last reason is closest to our heart.
 Instagram video is exploding.
 The app is a light-hearted way to make fun, short videos that can become an extension of the videos you’re already publishing online.
 Over five million videos were made in the first 24-hours of the release of Instagram video.
 That was months ago and the app is continuing to bloom.

-- Short and sweet testimonials
+1. Short and sweet testimonials

-- Take it to the street and film happy customers vouching for your brand.
+Take it to the street and film happy customers vouching for your brand.
 Splice those 15 second shorts together and you’ll have an honest, grassroots video of customers touting the benefits of your product or services.

-- Demonstrate your impact
+2. Demonstrate your impact

-- Instagram isn’t just for brands to sell.
+Instagram isn’t just for brands to sell.
 It’s also the perfect opportunity to show how you give back.
 All you need is a smartphone to start making videos.
 The cost-effective set-up is a cheap way to communicate your organizations impact in a big way.
 This video from Charity Water quickly shows just how simple it is to put a face to a mission.

-- It’s a wrap!
+3. It’s a wrap!

 And a launch!
 And a big project update!
 In the middle of a highly-anticipated project?
 Keep your customers’ interest peaked with teaser videos.
 These snippets provide just enough information to keep viewers hooked, while still shrouding your project in a little mystery.

 A few seconds are all you need to demonstrate your product, or at least the first few steps!
 With the right footage, you can build a truly sensory experience for your audience like Starbucks does in this video.
 Start on Instagram and use hash tags in the video description in order to reach a larger audience then lead them straight to your site to watch your full-length videos.

-- Ask me anything
+5. Ask me anything

-- Instagram videos are an easy way to crowdsource an interview.
+Instagram videos are an easy way to crowdsource an interview.
 Field questions on Facebook or Twitter and post your Instagram responses like this segment from Allstate.
 Put all the videos together with some easy editing and you have an interesting interview full of content that’s relevant to your customers.

-- Behind the music
+6. Behind the music

-- Or scenes.
+Or scenes.
 The portability factor of Instagram video is huge.
 Have you been hesitant to bring equipment into your office or factory?
-Fifteen seconds and a phone is all you need to give a short factory tour, briefly (and interestingly) show how a product comes together, or reveal why you have the most fascinating office.
+A few minutes and a phone is all you need to give a short factory tour, briefly (and interestingly) show how a product comes together, or reveal why you have the most fascinating office.
 Ever.

-- Express yourself
+8. Express yourself